 The structure of the program is as follows:

-Session 1 : Basics
+Session 1 and 2 : Basics

 Spelling Bee competition format and overview of preparation plan